deepflowio/docs/translate/translated/02-ce-install/05-legacy-host.md

 # Introduction

 DeepFlow supports monitoring legacy servers.
-Note that DeepFlow Server must run on K8s.
-If you do not have a K8s cluster, you can refer to the [All-in-One Quick Deployment](./all-in-one/) section to deploy DeepFlow Server first.
+Note that the DeepFlow Server must run on top of K8s.
+If you do not have a K8s cluster, you can refer to the [All-in-One Quick Deployment](./all-in-one/) section to deploy the DeepFlow Server first.

 # Deployment Topology